 - We are all unique as individuals.
-Everyone has race, colour, ethnicity and nationality and our ethnicity is not as important as our abilities and personality. - If referral to race is not relevant to the context, does it need to be mentioned? - Avoid generalising ethnic groups as there is significant diversity between all ethnic groups. - Do not overuse or misuse terms.
-For example, using 'minority ethnic group' when only referring to a Black employee or patient.
+Everyone has a race, colour, ethnicity and nationality and our ethnicity is not as important as our abilities and personality. - If referral to race is not relevant to the context, does it need to be mentioned? - Avoid generalising ethnic groups as there is significant diversity between all ethnic groups. - Do not overuse or misuse terms.
+For example, using 'ethnically minoritised or culturally diverse background' when only referring to a Black employee or patient.